googleforgames/agones/site/content/en/docs/Installation/upgrading.md

 ### Multiple Clusters

-Essentially, we want to do a [blue/green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html) to the new version of Agones.
-This means that we can slowly migrate our game servers from the older version's cluster (blue) to the new version's cluster (green), and ensure nothing surprising happens during this process.
+We essentially want to transition our GameServer allocations from a cluster with the old version of Agones, to a cluster with the upgraded version of Agones while ensuring nothing surprising happens during this process.

-This also allows easy rollback to the previous infrastrucutre that we already know to be working in production, with minimal interruptions to player experience.
+This also allows easy rollback to the previous infrastructure that we already know to be working in production, with minimal interruptions to player experience.

 The following are steps to implement this: